lostsoultoru/esp32-wifi-penetration-tool-lcd1602/README.md

-# ESP32 Wi-Fi Penetration Tool
+# ESP32 Wi-Fi Penetration Tool (mod)

+Joystick: X -> GPIO36, Y -> GPIO39, SW -> GPIO34
+LCD1602 connected via I2C PCF8574 backpack at address 0x27 SDA - 13 SCL - 14

 This project introduces an universal tool for ESP32 platform for implementing various Wi-Fi attacks.
 It provides some common functionality that is commonly used in Wi-Fi attacks and makes implementing new attacks a bit simpler.
 It also includes Wi-Fi attacks itself like capturing PMKIDs from handshakes, or handshakes themselves by different methods like starting rogue duplicated AP or sending deauthentication frames directly, etc...